AmrDoma/Nyquist-Sampling-Theory-Studio/README.md

 - [x] Show or hide samples selected
 - [x] Reconstruct signal from samples using Nyquist-Shannon theory
 - [x] View the difference between original signal and reconstructed signal
+- [x] Add noise to the signal using a slider

 ## Preview GIF